akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry laughed.
 “Then I am glad she did not hiss at me.”

-He rode away with his knights, the villagers cheering, the children waving.
-The lane was quiet again.
+The royal party rode away, while the villagers cheered, and the children waved.
+Then the lane settled into quietness once more as families made their way back to their cottages, though some stayed well into the night, children snoring softly.

 ---

 ### She would have liked Godfrey

-Later that night, long after the king had gone, Beatrice sat with her father by the fire.
+Beatrice sat quietly with her father by the fire.
 Godfrey had promised to return in the morning.
 The reeve and the cook would come tomorrow.
 The king’s words still echoed in her ears.

 “You are not afraid,” Henry had said.